CoMfUcIoS/CoMfUcIoS.github.io/src/content/blog/google-cloud.md

 pubDate: 'Mar 18 2022'
 heroImage: '/img/blog-placeholder-2.jpg'
 category: development
-tag: ["google", "development", "cloud", "remote", "mobile"]
+tag: ['google', 'development', 'cloud', 'remote', 'mobile']
 ---

 ### Google Cloud what ???

 Shell, well hello there!
 Shell as `the command-line interpreter`.
 Yeah, a shell is a program that processes commands and outputs the results!
 You can interact with a shell through the server console!
 But if your server is in your basement without a keyboard and a monitor???
 Then you use a terminal to emulate the console which runs the shell!
 Confused already?
 Simples...
 Shell is a layer that sits on top of a kernel and to interact with it we need to be physically at the console!
 If we aren't, we can connect remotely to it by using a terminal ( also known as terminal emulator ) which emulates the console where you interact with the shell.
 Some people say the word terminal and get away with it :smiley:.
 Now if you wanna know what the word `cloud` is, I have already written a blog post of that fancy word go check it out :smiley: [The `Cloud` is upon us](/posts/the-cloud-is-upon-us/).
 I don't think I need to explain to you what google is :joy:

 ### What is Google Cloud Shell tho?